 Season for Change is a nationwide programme of artistic and cultural events that celebrate the environment and inspire urgent climate action.

 Season for Change ran from 1 June until 16 December 2018, finishing to coincide with the COP24 UN Climate Negotiations in Katowice, Poland.
 Organisations and artists across the UK sparked conversations about the future of our planet through performances, exhibitions, talks, film screenings, workshops and events.
 Season for Change in 2018 was initiated from the What Next? movement in association with Battersea Arts Centre.

-From June 2020 onwards, Season for Change aims to energise artists and cultural organisations to put climate action at the heart of their programming, with a priority of centring communities and groups that have been previously underrepresented in and excluded from conversations about culture and climate.
+From June 2020 onwards, Season for Change is energising artists and cultural organisations to put climate action at the heart of their programming, with a priority of centring communities and groups that have been previously underrepresented in and excluded from conversations about culture and climate.
 We are doing this through:

 - Free online events and resources to empower artists and cultural organisations to take action and inspire their audiences and communities.

 - 9 participatory commissions with partners nationwide that engage diverse audiences with the climate crisis.

 - 4 open call artist commissions, prioritising artists who identify as BAME/POC, D/deaf, disabled, neurodivergent, working class and LGBTQI+.

 - A national campaign of events about climate change and the environment involving over 250 artists and arts organisations across the UK from February-May 2021.

 In spring 2021, we will galvanise a diverse, multidisciplinary and sustainably-produced programme that reaches over 10 million people.